Nuwah12/snakemake_genomics/README.md

 ### Noah Burget
 ### Last update: 4/26/23

+## Input
+Fastq files should be placed within the `00.fastq` directory, in the same directory as the `Snakefile`. \
+All fastq files should be gzipped - i.e. have the extension `.fastq.gz` or `.fq.gz`, etc. This can be done by running `gzip <fastq>`.

 ## Config parameters
-### All config parameters are located in `config.yml` - each pipeline has their own copy, and may have different parameters, so make sure you are using the correct file!
+### All config parameters are located in `config.yml` - each pipeline has its own copy, and may have different parameters, so make sure you are using the correct file!
    * `samples`: Path to samplesheet
    * `fastq_dir`: Path to directory containing all .fastq files to be aligned.
    *  `ChromNoPatch`: Path to file containing chromosome sizes in a bed-style format (e.g. chr1 1 249250621), with every dequence/chromosome you want to map to